1. Agritourism Safety and Liability: Implementing Best Risk Management Practices for Farms Open to the Public

 Award Amount: $40,104

-The project will conduct webinars, a workshop, on-farm field days, fact sheets, and a user survey.
-As a result, 95% of 300 Vermont farmer participants will indicate increased knowledge about best management practices to use in tile-drained fields; and 50 farmers will adopt and/or expand at least one practice to reduce environmental risks related to subsurface tile drainage use.
+Through this project educational events (conferences, field days, and webinars) and materials (factsheets and survey) were developed and delivered to 906 stakeholders.
+As a result of these efforts, 95% of the participants that responded to post event surveys indicated increased knowledge about best management practices of tile-drained fields; and 79 farmers adopted or improved at least one practice to reduce environmental risks related to subsurface tile drainage use.

 8. Profitable Meat Marketing through Pricing & Strategy Education